Contingencyplana/toysoldiers_ai_0/README.md

-# 🪖 toysoldiers_ai_0 — The Frontline Workspace
+# 🪖 toysoldiers_ai_0 — The Field Operations Front
-*Division of SHAGI — Field Doctrine and Tactical Implementation*
+*Division of SHAGI — Tactical Implementation & Field Operations*

 ---

 ## 🎯 Purpose

-This workspace embodies the **Field Arm of SHAGI** —
+This workspace serves as the dedicated **Field Operations Front of SHAGI** —
-where doctrine becomes movement, theory becomes teamwork,
-and every Toysoldier learns to build, defend, and dream in rhythm.
+where strategic plans become tactical actions, AI Labscapes power field operations, and every Toysoldier executes missions through the 16×16 emoji battlegrids.

-High Command writes the laws; **Toysoldiers** test them.
+High Command writes the laws; **Toysoldiers** execute them.
-Each file, script, and ritual here exists to **prove the system alive under pressure**.
+Each operation, mission, and deployment here exists to **validate and perfect field operations**.

 ---

 ## 🧭 Mission Statement

-To transform creative philosophy into **coordinated field action**.
+To transform strategic directives into **precise field operations**.
-To turn planning into play, and play into pattern.
-To guard the Daylands, heal the Nightlands, and keep the rhythm of morale alive.

-When every soldier understands not just *what* to do but *why*,
-the field becomes a classroom, not a battlefield.
+To power tactical execution through AI Labscapes integration.
+To maintain field readiness through the 16×16 emoji battlegrids.

+When every Toysoldier masters the rhythm of field operations,
+victory emerges from coordinated action, not individual effort.

 ---